huashengwang1989/photobook/README.md

 #### Calendar

 You may take additional caution on calendars.
 Please check that the content does not overflow and exceed the border / bleeding marks (you may enable bleed marks at config files).
-A non-square horizontal book may cause it to overflow; too-long texts in the cell (depending on what you put for the labels in `configs.pageConfig.calendar.specialDays`).
+A non-square horizontal book may cause it to overflow; too-long texts in the cell may also result in so (depending on what you put for the labels in `configs.pageConfig.calendar.specialDays`).
+Perform final proof with exported images too, for the reason as stated in "Fonts" part below.

 #### Fonts

 Font is setup at `tailwind.config.ts` in root folder.
-If you change font, do check the export results.
+Do check the export images, especially if you change the fonts.

-Image generation is done via converting to canvas with existing library, and ligature for some fonts may not work properly at this part.
+Image generation is done via converting to canvas with existing library, and ligature for some fonts may not work properly or as expected at this part.
 This may make it less aesthetically appealing, and even overflows as letter spacing may be affected.